 Northwest Arkansas Regional Airport (XNA) to JBU: $42

 Contact Info for Jim’s Express Shuttle: (Phone) 479-205-0011, (Cell) 479-366-3045, (Email) JimsExpressShuttle@hotmail.com

 Can Freshmen have cars?

-Yes, but you might be parking in "freshman parking" which is farther away from main campus than other parking.
+Yes, you will be given a car sticker for an annual fee that designates you park in "freshman parking" which is farther away from main campus than other parking.